...

 The Fatal Accidents Act 1976

-Under the Fatal Accidents Act 1976 (FAA), qualifying relatives can start a claim if the estate has not claimed within 6 months after the death occurred.
+Under the Fatal Accidents Act 1976 (FAA), qualifying relatives can start a claim if the estate has not done so on their behalf within 6 months after the death occurred.

 This allows the recovery of costs relating to: